louweal/hellofuturehackathon/hederapay/README.md

 # HederaPay

-HederaPay allows users to integrate HBAR transaction buttons into their WordPress websites and WooCommerce shops.
+HederaPay allows users to integrate Hedera transactions into their WordPress websites and WooCommerce shops.

 ## Dependencies (OPTIONAL)